 SSH

 Use SSH credentials for host-based checks on Unix systems and supported network devices.
-Nessus uses these credentials to obtain local information from remote Unix systems for patch auditing or compliance checks.
-Nessus uses Secure Shell (SSH) protocol version 2 based programs (e.g., OpenSSH, Solaris SSH, etc.) for host-based checks.
+Tenable Nessus uses these credentials to obtain local information from remote Unix systems for patch auditing or compliance checks.
+Tenable Nessus uses Secure Shell (SSH) protocol version 2 based programs (e.g., OpenSSH, Solaris SSH, etc.) for host-based checks.

-Nessus encrypts the data to protect it from being viewed by sniffer programs.
+Tenable Nessus encrypts the data to protect it from being viewed by sniffer programs.

 Note: Non-privileged users with local access on Linux systems can determine basic security issues, such as patch levels or entries in the /etc/passwd file.
 For more comprehensive information, such as system configuration data or file permissions across the entire system, an account with root privileges is required.